BryonyPearce - blogs

 “There is still not enough provision for people to get involved in sport though and it will take time for more coaches and proper facilities to be available to meet that demand.”

-Leaping four years into the future, and the prospect of the 2016 Rio Olympics, Steve revealed: “My main disciplines are cross county and mountain running and they are not Olympic sports.
+Leaping four years into the future, and the prospect of the 2016 Rio Olympics, he revealed: “My main disciplines are cross county and mountain running and they are not Olympic sports.

 “Cross country will be a trial event at the next winter Olympics so I might get chance at a winter Olympics one day!”